 Biological Control of Non-Native Species

-Sleepy Hollow State Park is the test location where officials from the Parks and Recreation and Fisheries Divisions will address an ongoing problem impacting boating, fishing and overall water enjoyment.
+Sleepy Hollow State Park is the test location where officials from the DNR's Parks and Recreation Division and Fisheries Division will address an ongoing problem impacting boating, fishing and overall water enjoyment.

 Lake Ovid at Sleepy Hollow State Park is a popular fishing, boating and swimming location for recreation enthusiasts.
 These uses are being impacted by a little green water-based plant that creates a heavy mat of weeds.
 This mat encompasses 75 percent of the of the lake surface, according to a 2005 Department of Enviromental Quality study.

 Besides recreational impacts, which have been affecting the park's attendance and revenue, Eurasian milfoil can dominate a lake's ecology and reduce the native plants that fish feed on.
 Since it was observed in a pond in Washington, D.C., in 1942, Eurasian milfoil has been spread throughout the country by aquarium dealers and fishermen.
 The plant disperses primarily by vegetative propagation through stem fragmentation.
 Boat propellers and trailers play a critical role in long-distance spread of the plant.